 2. What is the discount or premium from the company’s last funding round or other liquidity event like a company-sponsored tender offer?

-3. Based on recent transactions, is the company’s price moving upward, downward or staying relatively flat?
+4. Based on recent transactions, is the company’s price moving upward, downward or staying relatively flat?

 Option 1: Respond to a buyer’s bid by accepting it or negotiating their terms

-You can engage with any active bid listed in the market — whether the trade is direct or facilitated through a Forge fund offering.
+You can engage with any active bid listed in the market — whether the trade is direct or facilitated through a Forge fund.
 If the listed terms (price and quantity) work for you, you may accept the bid and move forward with the transaction.
 If not, you have the option to propose alternate terms (e.g., a lower price or different quantity), initiating a negotiation with the buyer.

 Option 2: Submitting an ask price

 If you do not see a current active bid or one that matches your desired price or quantity, you can submit a new asking price.
 The active market table lists recent bid and ask information, including pricing and share quantities, among other data points.
 You can use the active market table to see other ask prices and to help set your ask price.
-If there is a Forge fund offering available for the company in which you own shares, you will have the option to sell your shares to the fund.
+If there is a Forge fund available for the Company in which you own shares, you will have the option to sell your shares to the fund.
 The active market table may indicate that fund units are available to trade, including price information.

 Step 5: Negotiate and finalize trading terms